SeikoLai/SwiftUI_LodingView/README.md

 ## Features

 - Easy to integrate with existing SwiftUI projects
-- Customizable spinner color, message, background, and more
+- Customizable spinner color, size, message, background, and more
 - Works across iOS, macOS, tvOS, and watchOS
 - Fade in/out animation
 - Can be used as a view or a view modifier